unrealwork/atsd-use-cases/USMortality/README.md

 In the [Appendix](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/README.md#appendix-death-statistics-city-list) of this article, you can find a complete list of the cities (with their corresponding state) included in this dataset.

-Death statistics were collected for 122 cities.
-These cities have their respective state listed and are be grouped as well by geographic region, all of which are shown below.
+Additionally, these cities are be grouped by their United States Census Bureau [census regions and divisions](http://www.census.gov/econ/census/help/geography/regions_and_divisions.html) geographic region, all of which are shown below.

-These are regions are part of the United States Census Bureau's [census regions and divisions](http://www.census.gov/econ/census/help/geography/regions_and_divisions.html)

 | Region | Region Name | States included in Region |
 |---|---------------|-------------------------------------------------------------------------------------------------------|